NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 * User Language Programs: `<path to>/QuadClass-Resources/Eagle/ULP`
 If you don’t want to replace the defaults, you should at least append these to directories already there.

 Sometimes this does not cause the libraries to disappear from the “add part” dialogs.
-To make them go away, select “Options->Library Manager”, then select all the libraries you don’t want to use and click ‘remove’.
+To make them go away, select `Options->Library Manager`, then select all the libraries you don’t want to use and click ‘remove’.
 There should just be handful left (e.g., Lab01.lbr, Lab01_smd.lbr, custom.lbr,…).

 ### Making Sure Your Repo is Up-to-Date